Red LED facial treatment image used for acne-mark and skin-recovery content

 One session tells you almost nothing.

-That is especially true with skin topics because people expect visible proof too quickly.
+Skin changes require time; people expect visible proof too quickly.
 A more realistic trial is:

 1. multiple sessions per week